About this online workshop

 Prior payment is a condition for participation.

-Michael Burnett, Expert, European Public Management, EIPA, Maastricht (NL)
+Michael Burnett, External Expert, European Financial and Performance Management, Birmingham, (UK)

 |10.00||Public sector budgeting and service delivery in the post Covid environment : Introduction